musk100/C3Notes/ApplicationSecurity.md

 <!-- Section 4: Dive into the OWASP Top 10 -->
 `Broken Access Control`
+# Section 4: Dive Into The OWASP Top 10
 ## Authorization
   - Authorization is the process where requests to access a resource should be granted or denied.
 It should be noted that authorization is not equivalent to authentication - as these terms and their definitions are frequently confused